Blog

 What Back Conditions Qualify for Disability?

-If you have back pain that affects your ability to work, you may qualify for Social Security Disability Insurance (SSDI) benefits.
+If you have a back condition that keeps you from working, you may qualify for Social Security Disability Insurance (SSDI) benefits.
 However, the Social Security Administration (SSA) has strict requirements for medical conditions, and not all back issues fall into one of those categories.
 Even if your condition does meet the requirements, your claim may be denied due to errors in the application or insufficient medical records.

 Continue reading “What Back Conditions Qualify for Disability?”